Disclosing Blindness/ Low Vision

 - By disclosing at this stage, the employer can ask about possible accommodations that you would need to fulfill the job duties or take an entrance test.
 Again, this is an opportunity to ease their worries by explaining what you need.
 You may have the opportunity to demonstrate a piece of technology you have with you then.

-- In-person interaction will dispel any biases or misconceptions about your intelligence.
+- In-person interaction will dispel any misconceptions about your intelligence.

 - An in-person meeting is a good opportunity to educate a potential employer and promote yourself as a quality applicant.